albinwwells/Raster-Basics/README.md

 To import the modules, type `import raster_basics` or import specific functions with `from raster_basics.RasterBasics import function`

+If you've already downloaded the module, enter `sudo pip install raster_basics --upgrade` while in the conda environment to upgrade to the newest version

 All of the functions can be imported with:

  - `from raster_basics.RasterBasics import show_fig, rasterLike`